Find out how the RCP is run.

 - reviewing the annual financial statements with the auditors and for recommending them for approval to the BoT.

 The board is chaired by the treasurer, and its membership includes the president and registrar, two elected members of Council, one censor, one fellow and five members from outside the RCP who bring specialist knowledge.

-There are three committees with specific responsibility to the Finance and General Purposes Board:
+There are three committees with specific responsibility to the Finance and Resources Board: